 Emotion vs Sentiment analysis

 There is a difference between sentiment analysis and emotion analysis.
 Emotion recognition involves AI systems detecting and interpreting human emotions based on various inputs, including tone of voice.
-This falls under low risk and can only be used for specific medical or safety purposes.
+This can only be used for specific medical or safety purposes.

 Sentiment analysis involves AI systems analyzing textual data to determine the sentiment behind the text, categorizing it as positive, negative, or neutral.
 It focuses on the tone and emotional context of written or spoken language.
 We will only be developing sentiment analysis and will refrain from emotion analysis.